 - Divide the result by 12 to get the monthly deduction.

 The employer contribution is currently 1.4 times the employee deduction.
 In addition to submitting the required amounts each month, keep records for each employee for which you make deductions and contributions and the hours worked to earn those amounts.

-Pension Plan Contributions
+Canada Pension Plan (CPP) Contributions

 The pension contribution is 4.95 percent.
 To calculate the monthly contribution, take the annual salary, subtract the $3,500 exemption on which no contribution is due, and multiply the result by 0.0495, taking into consideration that there is a maximum salary which is adjusted annually.

 Divide the annual contribution by 12 to get the amount to deduct every month.
-Add the employer contribution, which is the same as that of the employee, to get the amount you have to remit.
+Add the employer contribution, which is the same amount as that of the employee, to get the amount you have to remit.

 Payroll Income Tax Deductions

 The CRA provides tax deduction tables for federal tax and for each province except Québec.
 Revenue Québec publishes its own tables.
 Tax tables are available online, as paper forms and as formulas that you can plug into spreadsheets or payroll programs.

 You need the TD1 employee tax credit form, which each employee has to fill out, to determine the federal payroll deduction and a corresponding form for provincial income tax.
 Don’t forget to include taxable benefits such as company cars in total income.

 The deadlines for making the payments to the CRA depend on the amounts you have to remit.
 The Average Monthly Withholding Amount, or AMWA, is the average amount you paid two years ago, over the course of that year.